ARCADE007/EMR-System/README.md

 ## Description

+In this era when most commercial transactions are automated for reasons of efficiency and accuracy, it is somewhat ironic that most recording of medical events is still done on paper.
+Despite a wealth of evidence that the electronic medical record(EMR) can save time and cost as well as lead to improved clinical outcomes and data security, most patient-related information is still recorded manually.

-The Basic idea for this project is to create an online platform where one can see and access all of his/her medical records at a single place and can also be accessed by Dr and staff.
+So the Basic idea for this project is to create an online platform where one can see and access all of his/her medical records at a single place and can also be accessed by Doctor and Medical Staff.

 The Platform will have:

-- Login
+- Login Funcationality.
 - Pill Tracker on daily basis.
 - Medicine Update Funcationality.
 - Database Connectivity.